evrythng/reactor-origintrail/README.md

 ## Configure

-* Get credentials for the OriginTrail node and an SGTIN, and add them to `main.js`.
+* Get credentials for the OriginTrail node, and add them to `main.js`.
 * Create the  `OUTPUT_ACTION_TYPE` (the default, or your choice) action type in the EVRYTHNG project.
 * Deploy this Reactor script in an application within that project, not